 What to expect at your balance assessment?

-The aim of the assessment will be to investigate the possible cause of your imbalance.
+The aim of the assessment is to investigate the possible cause of your imbalance.
 We will start by asking you questions about your balance problems.
 You will also be asked to go over your history again.
-This will allow the audiologists to have a clear record of your balance problems.
-This will also help the audiologists to decide what tests are necessary.
+This will allow the audiologists to have a clear record of your balance problems and help them to decide what tests are necessary.

 Tests